The Ae plough collection - closed

 James Cuthbertson & William Clark

 Of the many examples of Clark's work that you can find at Ae, the Humpy is the most famous.
-Its name comes from its distinctive trademark A-frame structure.
+Its name comes from its trademark A-frame structure.

 Meanwhile, the Rotary Mould Board Plough, designed by Murray Clark, looks like it came from a science fiction film.